MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

         `sqlite3.exe MopriaDeviceDb.db ".read MopriaSQLiteDb.sql"`

-    - From File Explorer, open up the MopriaDeviceDb.db file properties to add Users/Groups which are allowed to publish to Mopria database in the Security tab
+    - From File Explorer, open up the MopriaDeviceDb.db file properties to add users or groups which are allowed to publish to Mopria database in the Security tab.
+The users or groups must exist in on-premises Active Directory, and synchronized with Azure AD.
+    - If the solution is deployed to a non-routable domain (e.g. *mydomain*.local), the Azure AD domain (e.g. *domainname*.onmicrosoft.com, or one purchased from third-party vendor) needs to be added to as a UPN suffix to on-premises Active Directory.
+This is so the exact same user who will be publishing printer (e.g. admin@*domainname*.onmicrosoft.com) can be added in the security setting of the database file.
+See [Prepare a non-routable domain for directory synchronization](https://docs.microsoft.com/en-us/office365/enterprise/prepare-a-non-routable-domain-for-directory-synchronization)

     ![Print Server Mopria Registry Keys](../media/hybrid-cloud-print/PrintServer-SQLiteDB.png)